David-Marin-Calleja/ObjectiveC_vs_Swift.doc/README.md

 ## License

-CircleProgress.control is available under the MIT license.
+ObjectiveC_vs_Swift.doc is available under the MIT license.
 See the LICENSE file for more info.